 Huawei Mate 40 Pro: The verdict

-In a world where the Huawei Mate 40 Pro had Google access and widespread availability, it would be a contender for the best smartphone of 2020.
+In a world where the Huawei Mate 40 Pro had Google access and widespread availability, it would have been a contender for the best smartphone of 2020.
 If you somehow don’t care about any of the apps in the Google ecosystem, then that still applies.
-With fantastic cameras, a solid screen, great build quality, brilliant battery life, and top-notch performance, the Mate 40 Pro shines at the £1,099 price point.
-For everyone else, you’ll want to look elsewhere for your flagship phone fix.
+With fantastic cameras, a solid screen, great build quality, brilliant battery life, and top-notch performance, the Mate 40 Pro shines.
+However, with no discount, the £1,099 price point and lack of Google support mean almost everyone will want to look elsewhere for their flagship phone fix.

 It’s a real shame that I can’t recommend this phone to everyone in the West, because it’s such a great device.